StockSharp/AlgoTrading/Designer/Gallery/Schemas/Aroon_Oscillator_Sign_Alert/README.md

 - **Long entry**: The previous AroonOscillator reading was at or below the down level, the current one is above it, and the position is not long.
 The order buys one lot, which opens a long from flat or closes an existing short.
 - **Short entry**: The previous AroonOscillator reading was at or above the up level, the current one is below it, and the position is not short.
 The order sells one lot, which opens a short from flat or closes an existing long.
-- **Exit**: There is no exit block and no protective stop, just as in the original strategy: the opposite signal flattens the position, because every order carries the same volume.
+- **Exit**: There is no exit block and no protective stop: the opposite signal flattens the position, because every order carries the same volume.

 ## Parameters